 An Ohio federal district court ruled for the plaintiffs, reasoning that under the economic realities test, the restaurant’s “constant solicitation of volunteer labor, Reverend Angley’s admissions that the use of volunteer labor was intended to save money, and the volunteers’ feelings of pressure and coercion to provide the labor all demonstrate that the volunteers were actually employees.”
 The judge also determined that the volunteers were “clearly integral to the Buffet’s operations,” and that restaurant managers exercised a “high level of supervision and control” over the member volunteers.
 The plaintiffs were awarded nearly $200,000 in back pay.

 The defendants appealed, and the U.S. Sixth Circuit Court of Appeals reversed.
 Relying on a 1947 U.S. Supreme Court case, Sixth Circuit found that “a volunteer’s expectation of compensation is a threshold inquiry that must be satisfied before we assess the economic realities of the working relationship.”
 Because the parishioners had no such expectation, they were not entitled to compensation under the FLSA.
 Although the court did indicate that evidence of coercion could overcome a volunteer’s lack of expected compensation, “[t]he type of coercion with which the FLSA is concerned is economic in nature, not societal or spiritual.”

 Unpaid Employee, Independent Contractor, or Volunteer?

 Employers often misclassify workers as independent contractors or volunteers to avoid paying minimum wage or overtime.
 If you suspect that you have been misclassified or denied compensation, you should seek counsel from an employment attorney with experience in FLSA matters.
-Please contact Jesse Young today to discuss your situation.
+Please contact us today to discuss your situation.